 The Art of Recruiting

-Effective recruitment is the process of finding and hiring the best-qualified candidate (from within or outside of an organization) for a job opening, in a timely and cost effective manner.
-The recruitment process includes analyzing the requirements of a job, attracting qualified candidates to apply for that job, screening and selecting the best possible applicants, hiring, and integrating (early-on) the new employee to the organization.
+The art of recruitment is the process of finding and hiring the best-qualified candidate (from within or outside of an organization) for a job opening, in a timely and cost-effective manner.
+The art of recruiting is a process that includes analyzing the requirements of a job, attracting qualified candidates to apply for that job, screening and selecting the best possible applicants, and hiring, and integrating (early on) the new employee into the organization.

 Advertising Location, Location, Location